lawnjelly/godot-llightmap/README.md

 # godot-llightmap
-* Lightmap module for Godot Engine 3.2.2 or later
+* Lightmap module for Godot Engine 3.x (compatible with 3.2.2 or later versions)
-* Version 0.40 (September 16th, 2020)
+* Version 0.41 (April 29th, 2021)
 * Lightmaps created can be used with standard Godot builds and templates, i.e. you only need the module for a preprocess
 * (work in progress, there may be bugs, especially in the uv mapping but it is usable)